 When I can I color code my cards: ie. with lace I draw a line across the card when I reach each knit row sequence with color pencil.
 This provides me with an easy to follow visual cue as to when the rows must occur, and also facilitates returning to previous selection sequence when mistakes in patterning occur.

 Some basics: with a punchcard, there is no row length limitation, but repeats are limited to 24 or a factor thereof.
 In this particular use wherever needles are selected, one has a visual reminder to move those needles in the desired direction.

 I used the cards below to illustrate the idea in my intro to knitting classes.
-When needle selection occurs in the first, remove the selected stitches off the machine with a 3 prong tool in each desired location, then insert a second 3 prong tool back through front of those same stitches, in turn removing from the initial tool used.
-Rotate the twice transferred stitches 180 degrees consistently either clockwise or counter-clock wise throughout, and return them to their original position on the needle bed.
+When needle selection occurs in the first, remove the selected stitches off the machine with a 3 prong tool in each desired location, then insert a second 3 prong tool back through the front of those same stitches, in turn removing from the initial tool used.
+Rotate the twice transferred stitches 180 degrees consistently either clockwise or counter-clockwise throughout, and return them to their original position on the needle bed.
 The result is a consistently textured fabric with no counting stitches or rows between repeats.

 a swatch using it

 This card begins to address regular cable crossings, mine was punched in repeat the full 60 rows.
-A color may be assigned to help with opposing twists’ directions ie. to left (pink) or to right (green) when the corresponding color bar appears just above the card reader.
+Color may be assigned to help with opposing twists’ directions ie. to left (pink) or to right (green) when the corresponding color bar appears just above the card reader.

 Many of us grey haired knitters may recall the art to wear movement and some of the that became familiar at the height of home machine knitting and seminar circuits.
 I am beginning a thread that makes an effort to discover them in present time, will add to this post as I find links.
 The order is purely random, includes published teachers and some of the knitters/ fiber artists found in the book documenting the birth of the movement pictured below.